 The Council will assign clear responsibility for managing the risk to an appropriate "risk owner" who is able to influence and take necessary actions.
-In addition action plans to address risks should be SMART (Specific, Measurable, Attainable, Realistic & Timely).
+In addition the actions developed to address risks should be SMART (Specific, Measurable, Attainable, Realistic & Timely), where possible and appropriate.
 Contingency arrangements will be developed that are appropriate to the threat identified.

-The required actions will be entered into the risk register and monitored.
+The required actions will be entered into and monitored via the Strategic Risk Register.